pgRouting/pgrouting/doc/withPoints/pgr_withPointsCost.rst

    :end-before: --e2

 .. index::
-    single: withPointsCost(One To One) - proposed
+    single: withPointsCost(One To One) - proposed on v2.2

 One to One
 ...............................................................................